Sp00kyStraight69/Sp00kyStraight69.github.io/README.md

-**Basic website coding.**
+**Project is archived**

-I’d still recommend visiting my Carrd.co page.
-I probably would add new stuff or just leave it like this idk.
+Won't be coming back to this project at all.
+Check out my https://sp00kystraight69.carrd.co Probably will change stuff on it or add new stuff on about me part.